 We primarily collect and use your end user information within the well-defined realm of standard web push notification enablement so that you can update your customers via web push notifications.
 That is what our platform is about and the guiding principle for our data collection policies.
 We use your end user information so you can use various features we offer as part of our software platform.
 These features include but are not limited to dashboards, user segmentation, custom events, conversion tracking, automatic push notifications, manual push notifications etc. We, sometimes, do internally use your end user information at an aggregated meta level to improve our products or services.

-Below is a detailed breakdown of 1- all user data that is stored by Webpushr on your behalf, and 2- Cookies that Webpushr sets on all your site visitors:
+Below is a detailed breakdown of 1- all user data that is stored by Webpushr on your behalf on its servers, and 2- Data that is stored by Webpushr in your visitors' web browsers (Cookies, etc.):

 ||This is the date when the subscribers opts to receive push notifications from your site.|